Rebelde (Edição Brasil)

-Rebelde (Edição Brasil) (English: Rebel (Brazil Edition) and also known as Rebelde (Edição Português) (EN: Rebel (Portuguese Edition) in 2020 limited version) is the first Brazilian Portuguese studio album of Mexican pop band RBD.
-The album is also the Brazilian version of RBD's Multi-Platinum Spanish language debut, Rebelde (2004).
+Rebelde (Edição Brasil) (English: Rebel (Brazil Edition) and also known as Rebelde (Edição Português) (EN: Rebel (Portuguese Edition) in the 2020 limited version) is the first Brazilian Portuguese studio album by Mexican pop band RBD.
+The album is also the Brazilian version of RBD's Spanish language debut, Rebelde (2004).
 The album includes seven tracks recorded in Portuguese from their original Spanish-language versions, and four Spanish tracks taken from the original version of the album.
 The album was very popular in Brazil, selling more than 250,000 copies there and reaching Double platinum in the country.

 Promo singles

 Three singles were released as part of the album's promotion.
 The first single was the title track "Rebelde", which was launched in August 2005.
 The second single was released in July 2005, and was titled "Fique Em Silêncio".
 Finally, in January 2006, the third and final single off the album was released, the ballad "Salva-Me".